nsarris/FluentAuthorization/docs/README.md

 **Q: How do I localize messages?**
 A: Provide `.WithMessage(ctx => localizer["..."])` using your localization abstraction.

-**Q: Can I short?circuit multiple permission checks?**
+**Q: Can I short circuit multiple permission checks?**
 A: Evaluate sequentially; you can implement a composite helper that stops on first Deny if desired.

 **Q: What is `Undefined` useful for?**
-A: It represents “indeterminate” requiring escalation, secondary policy, or deferred workflow.
+A: It represents `indeterminate` requiring escalation, secondary policy, or deferred workflow.

-**Q: Are policies thread?safe?**
+**Q: Are policies thread safe?**
-A: Keep them immutable; the framework treats them as reusable without per?thread state.
+A: Keep them immutable; the framework treats them as reusable without per thread state.

 ---
 ## 17. Roadmap Ideas
-(Not all implemented—community contributions welcome.)
+(community contributions welcome.)
 - Permission reflection caching & metadata.
 - Async permission delegates.
-- Built?in composite (AND/OR) evaluators.
+- Built-in composite (AND/OR) evaluators.
 - Observer / logging hooks.
 - ASP.NET Core adapter package.
 - Source generator for strongly typed permission name constants.